AdamZWinter/TopSecondHost/README.md

 3)  SSH into your new instance, and run the following:

-$ sudo yum install git-all
+$ sudo yum install git-all -y

 $ git clone https://github.com/AdamZWinter/TopSecondHost.git